Effective date: August 11, 2020

 Strictly necessary cookies are those which are essential for our sites to work in the way you have requested.
 Although many of our sites are open, that is, do not require registration, we may use strictly necessary cookies to control access to some of our community sites, whitepapers or online events such as webinars and to maintain your session during a single visit.
 These cookies will need to reset on your browser each time you register or log in to a gated area.
 If you block these cookies entirely, you may not be able to access gated areas.
 We may also offer you the choice of a persistent cookie to recognize you as you return to one of our gated sites.
 If you choose not to use this “remember me” function, you will simply need to log in each time you return.

-Performance cookies, often called analytics cookies, collect data from visitors to our sites on a unique but anonymous bases.
+Performance cookies, often called analytics cookies, collect data from visitors to our sites on a unique but anonymous basis.
 The results are reported to us as aggregate numbers and trends.
-HCL allows third parties to set performance cookies.
+HCLTech allows third parties to set performance cookies.
 We rely on the reports to understand our audiences generally and improve how our websites work.

 Social Media Cookies

-If you use social media or other third party credentials to log in to our sites, then that other organization may set a cookie that allows that company to recognize you.
-The social media organization may use that cookie for its own purposes.
-The organization may also show you ads and content from us when you visit its websites.
+If you use social media or other third-party credentials to log in to our sites, that third party organization may set a cookie that allows that organization to recognize you.
+The third-party organization may use that cookie for its own purposes.
+The organization may also show you ads and content from us when you visit its websites or use its applications.

 Also, if you use a social media-sharing button or widget on one of our sites, the social network that created the button will record your action for its own purposes.

 We use tracking and targeting cookies or ask other companies to do so on our behalf to send you emails and show you online advertising that meets your business and professional interests.
-If you have registered for our websites, we may tailor our emails to you to reflect the interests you have shown during your visits.
+If you have registered for our websites or submitted information through an online form on one of our websites, we may tailor our emails to you to reflect the interests you have shown during your visits.

-We ask third party advertising platforms and technology companies to show you our ads after you leave our sites (retargeting technology).
+We ask third party advertising platforms and technology companies to show you our ads after you leave our sites.
+This is known as ‘retargeting technology’.
 This technology allows us to make our website services more interesting for you.
 Retargeting cookies are used to record anonymized movement patterns on a website.
 These patterns are used to tailor banner advertisements to your interests.
 The data used for retargeting is completely anonymous and is only used for statistical analysis.
-No personal data is stored and the use of retargeting technology is subject to the applicable statutory data protection regulations.
+No personal data is stored, and the use of retargeting technology is subject to the applicable statutory data protection regulations.

 We also work with companies to reach people who have not visited our sites.
 These companies do not identify you as an individual but instead rely on a variety of other data to show you advertisements, for example, behavior across websites, information about individual devices and, in some cases, IP addresses.